 The title of this page is “What Problems Do I Solve?”

 On the larger, left-hand part, write the three headings which are your three key specialisms.
 I’m leaving it to you to get these right.
-Beneath each, write some of the attributes you have exposed in your CAR sentences for each role to inform your specialisms.
+Beneath each of these, write some of the attributes you have exposed in your CAR sentences.

 Examples might be: